 The effective on-site symmetry of the 0D block $\mu$ is $S_4$, with the classification data:

-with the twisted cocycle condition (\ref{1-twisted Td}) is satisfied in this case.
-Here, $n_0$ represents the $U^f(1)$ charge on $\mu$, and $\nu_1$ depicts the 0D $S_4$ bSPT modes, characterizing the reflection eigenvalues $\pm$.
-Similar to the $T_h$-symmetric case, the Chern insulator surrounding $\mu$ (see Fig. \ref{Chern insulator}) is not applicable because of the incompatibility with reflection symmetry.
+The twisted cocycle condition (\ref{1-twisted Td}) is satisfied in this case.
+Here, $n_0$ represents the $U^f(1)$ charge on $\mu$, and $\nu_1$ represents the 0D $S_4$ bSPT modes that characterize the reflection eigenvalues $\pm$.
+Similar to the $T_h$-symmetric case, the use of a Chern insulator surrounding $\mu$ (see Fig. \ref{Chern insulator}) is not applicable due to its incompatibility with reflection symmetry.

-\paragraph{Spinless fermions}Consider 1D bubble equivalence: decorate 0D modes with $n_{1,2,3}\in\mathbb{Z}$ $U^f(1)$ charges on each 1D block $\tau_{1,2,3}$.
-For $n_1/n_2=1$, the 1D bubble on $\tau_1/\tau_2$ leaves modes with $U^f(1)$ charge 4 on $\mu$, forming an atomic insulator (\ref{Td atomic insulator}) with reflection eigenvalue $-1$; For $n_3=1$, the 1D bubble on $\tau_3$ leaves modes with $U^f(1)$ charge 6 on $\mu$.
-All trivial 0D block-states deformed from vacuum $(0,+)$ by 1D bubble form the group:
+\paragraph{Spinless fermions} Let's consider the 1D bubble equivalence by decorating 0D modes with $n_{1,2,3}\in\mathbb{Z}$ $U^f(1)$ charges on each 1D block $\tau_{1,2,3}$.
+For $n_1/n_2=1$, the 1D bubble on $\tau_1/\tau_2$ results in modes with $U^f(1)$ charge 4 on $\mu$, forming an atomic insulator (\ref{Td atomic insulator}) with a reflection eigenvalue of $-1$.
+For $n_3=1$, the 1D bubble on $\tau_3$ leads to modes with $U^f(1)$ charge 6 on $\mu$.
+All trivial 0D block states that can be deformed from the vacuum $(0,+)$ by a 1D bubble form a group given by:

-To characterize the nontrivial 0D block states, we need to quotient out these trivial phases, resulting in a $\mathbb{Z}_2$ group, characterizing the parity of $U^f(1)$ charge.
+To characterize the nontrivial 0D block states, we need to quotient out these trivial phases, resulting in a $\mathbb{Z}_2$ group that characterizes the parity of the $U^f(1)$ charge.

 \paragraph{Spin-1/2 fermions} Firstly, it is worth noting that 0D modes with an odd $U^f(1)$ charge are obstructed by (\ref{1-twisted Td}).
 Additionally, for 1D blocks $\tau_3$ with $\mathbb{Z}_2\times\mathbb{Z}_2$ symmetry, 0D modes with an odd $U^f(1)$ charge are also obstructed.